rmartico/UBUMonitorDocs_en/docs/source/faq.rst

 **Can I delete the data cache?**

-Yes, you can delete the cache directory manually from the operating system or by using the "Clear" button available in the course selection window.
+Yes, you can delete the cache directory manually from the operating system or by using the "Clean" button available in the course selection window.

 **How can I uninstall UBUMonitor?**